- Improve Your English With Movies

 English is considered an international language.
 If you decide to learn English, not only will it help develop your cognitive abilities, your ability to communicate with a wider range of people will improve.
 Speaking English is useful.

-There are many ways to learn English, and not all of them require you to attend classes or lessons.
+There are many ways to take an English language course Melbourne, and not all of them require you to attend classes or lessons.